wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

 This tool works with personal data of many individuals.
-Therefore it is required by law to handle those information carefully.
-However, also data like grades, dates of tests as well as timetables are crucial for day to day life at a university and needs to be accessible and correct at all times.
+Therefore, it is required by law to handle that information carefully.
+However, also data like grades, dates of tests as well as timetables are crucial for day-to-day life at a university and needs to be accessible and always correct.

 <div class="formalpara-title">